bambulab/BambuStudio/README.md

 - Windows 64-bit, [Compile Guide](https://github.com/bambulab/BambuStudio/wiki/Windows-Compile-Guide)
 - Mac 64-bit, [Compile Guide](https://github.com/bambulab/BambuStudio/wiki/Mac-Compile-Guide)
 - Linux, [Compile Guide](https://github.com/bambulab/BambuStudio/wiki/Linux-Compile-Guide)
+  - currently we only provide linux appimages on [github releases](https://github.com/bambulab/BambuStudio/releases) for Ubuntu/Fedora, and a [flathub version](https://flathub.org/apps/com.bambulab.BambuStudio) can be used for all the linux platforms

 # Report issue
 You can add an issue to the [github tracker](https://github.com/bambulab/BambuStudio/issues) if **it isn't already present.**